Psahu1296/clip-sync/README.md

 └── clip-sync-server/    # Backend API (Node.js + Express)
 ```

+## Current Status

+> **MVP — Fully Offline**
+>
+> The current version runs entirely offline with local-only clipboard management.
+No server or account required.
+The architecture is designed to be extensible — cloud sync, multi-device support, and billing are planned for future releases.

 ## Features

 - **Clipboard Monitoring** — Automatically captures copied text, URLs, and code snippets